niklasvm/docker/rstudio-extended/readme.md

 # rstudio

-This dockerfile can be used to build a data-science focussed image.
+This dockerfile can be used to build an R-based data-science focussed docker image.

 Starts with a versioned `rocker/verse` image and adds the following installations: